 1. Pure Aloha

-Pure Aloha is an un-slotted, decentralized, and simple to implement protocol.
+Pure Aloha is an un-slotted, decentralized, and simple to implement a protocol.
 In pure ALOHA, the stations simply transmit frames whenever they want data to send.
-It does not check whether channel is busy or not before transmitting.
-In case, two or more stations transmit simultaneously, collision occurs and frames are destroyed.
-Whenever any station transmits a frame, it expects the acknowledgement from the receiver.
-If it is not received within specified time, the station assumes that the frame or acknowledgement has been destroyed.
+It does not check whether the channel is busy or not before transmitting.
+In case, two or more stations transmit simultaneously, the collision occurs and frames are destroyed.
+Whenever any station transmits a frame, it expects the acknowledgment from the receiver.
+If it is not received within a specified time, the station assumes that the frame or acknowledgment has been destroyed.
 Then, the station waits for a random amount of time and sends the frame again.
 This randomness helps in avoiding more collisions.
 This scheme works well in small networks where the load is not much.
 But in largely loaded networks, this scheme fails poorly.
 This led to the development of Slotted Aloha.

 For that to make some assumption:

 i) All the frames should be the same length.

 ii) Stations can not generate frame while transmitting or trying to transmit frame.

 iii)The population of stations attempts to transmit (both new frames and old frames that collided) according to a Poisson distribution.

 Vulnerable Time = 2 * Tt